sarahciston/codingcare/posts/guide.md

 I’m not taking credit for any of these approaches being novel; in fact, in some ways, they are so instinctual they are easily dismissed—but they are too important to be overlooked, when they contribute so much to learning environments that support a variety of expression and creation.

->KATHERINE says: “It's really reassuring to always come back to this environment of, "Okay, [...] you can go on your own journey at your own pace.
+>"It's really reassuring to always come back to this environment of, "Okay, [...] you can go on your own journey at your own pace.
 And you can explore your own things and there's no one right way to code.”
+>>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

 ### Keep track of what we already know, rather than duplicate our work